About cookies on this site

 Note: Every higher level of permission inherits all the possibilities of the lower permission level.
 For example, if I have Publish permission, I automatically inherit all the lower permission levels, like Read, Edit, Approve.

-In short, if someone shared access to the container with you, make sure that they also gave you proper container permissions (edit to see the Preview button, publish to see the Publish button in the GTM interface).
+In short, if someone shared access to the container with you, make sure they also gave you proper container permissions (edit to see the Preview button, publish to see the Publish button in the GTM interface).

 Cannot see the Publish button in the GTM interface?
 Your current container permission level is either Read or Edit.
 You need Approve to start seeing the button and Publishto be able to publish container changes.